pact-foundation/pact-mock-service-docker/README.md

+This is deprecated in favour of `pactfoundation/pact-cli`.
+It is no longer kept up to date.

 # Pact Mock Service Docker

 Docker image running the pact mock service.
 You can pull the latest image from [Dockerhub][dockerhub].